Think2Sing: Orchestrating Structured Motion Subtitles for Singing-Driven 3D Head Animation

 Abstract

 Singing-driven 3D head animation is a compelling yet underexplored task with broad applications in virtual avatars, entertainment, and education.
-Compared to speech, singing conveys richer emotional nuance, dynamic prosody, and lyric-conditioned semantics, necessitating the synthesis of fine-grained and temporally coherent facial motion.
 Existing speech-driven approaches, which typically map audio directly to motion through implicit phoneme-to-viseme correspondences, often yield over-smoothed, emotionally flat, and semantically inconsistent results.
 These limitations render them inadequate for the unique demands of singing-driven animation.
+To address this challenge, we propose Think2Sing, a unified diffusion-based framework that integrates pretrained large language models to generate semantically consistent and temporally coherent 3D head animations conditioned on both lyrics and acoustics.

 Method